 Jamtara sources furniture from reclamation yards.
 They also protect surrounding plants, including dozens of Arjuna trees and one ancient Banyan.
 They grow food on-site, use all-natural products wherever possible, and hire 80% of its staff from the local village.
 They provide solar panels to villagers and contribute to the Tiger Trust.

 Opening Jamtara in 2014, Amit Sankhala followed in his conservationist father, Pradeep Sankhala footsteps.
-Pradeep established the Tiger Resorts Private Limited in 1987.
+Pradeep established Tiger Resorts Private Limited in 1987.
 He wanted to provide an environmentally friendly experience, one that embraced the rugged beauty of Kanha and Bandhavgarh National Parks – through their Jungle Lodges.

-Since then, the company has committed itself to protect tigers while providing eco viable and earthy, luxury travel experiences.
+Since then, the company has committed itself to protect tigers while providing eco-viable and earthy luxury travel experiences.
 Along with Jamtara, they manage a Jungle Lodge in Bandhavgarh National Park and one in Kanha.
 Each park is a massive tiger reserve, and the Jungle Lodges help to support them.
 Amit is the Managing Director of Tiger Resorts Pvt.Ltd and Indian Nature Expeditions.

 Since 1979, Ibex Expeditions has led trips with a commitment and a passion for adventure and sustainability.
-National Geographic included Ibex in a list of Best Adventure Travel Companies; it won a National Tourism Award within India.
+National Geographic included Ibex in Best Adventure Travel Companies; it won a National Tourism Award within India.
 In addition to their presence in India, Ibex also leads tours in Mongolia, Madagascar, and Antarctica.

-As the founder and managing director of Ibex Expeditions, Mandip Singh Soin FRGS is celebrating more than 40 years since it's inception.
+As the founder and managing director of Ibex Expeditions, Mandip Singh Soin FRGS is celebrating more than 40 years since its inception.
 His wife, Anita Singh Soin, is Ibex Director.
 Her artistic and creative flair is in the execution and meticulous design of their handcrafted luxury rips.